-PE 109.
+- PE 109.
 Soccer.
 Fall quarter.

-Requires a knowledge of the history and rules of the sport, the mechanics of officiating, and the nature of the game.
+Credit, 1 hour.
+Requires a knowledge of the history and rules of the sport, the mechanics of officiating, and the nature of the game. - PE 200.

-PE 200.
 Volleyball.
 Fall quarter.

-Includes instruction in history and rules of the game, mechanics of officiating, and game strategy.
+Credit, 1 hour.
+Includes instruction in history and rules of the game, mechanics of officiating, and game strategy. - PE 201.

-PE 201.
 Basketball.
 Winter quarter.

-Includes instruction in history and rules of the game and mechanics of officiating, organization of tournaments, and offensive and defensive strategy.
+Credit, 1 hour.
+Includes instruction in history and rules of the game and mechanics of officiating, organization of tournaments, and offensive and defensive strategy. - PE 202.

-PE 202.
 Tennis.
 Fall and spring quarters.
-Includes history and playing rules.
+Credit, 1 hour.
+Includes history and playing rules. - PE 203.

-PE 203.
 Golf.
 Spring quarter.

-Designed to develop skills, knowledge of rules, and history of the sport.
+Credit, 1 hour.
+Designed to develop skills, knowledge of rules, and history of the sport. - PE 204.

-PE 204.
 Wrestling.
 Winter quarter.

-Designed to develop basic skills, knowledge of the history, rules, and strategies.
+Credit, 1 hour.
+Designed to develop basic skills, knowledge of the history, rules and strategies. - PE 205.

-PE 205.
 Bowling.
 Fall and winter quarters.

-Designed to develop bowling skills and techniques, scoring, and knowledge of the history of bowling.
+Credit, 1 hour.
+Designed to develop bowling skills and techniques, scoring, and knowledge of the history of bowling. - PE 206.

-PE 206.
 Badminton.
-Fall, winter, and spring quarters.

-Designed to develop playing skills and techniques, scoring, and knowledge of the history of badminton.
+Fall, winter and spring quarters.
+Credit, 1 hour.
+Designed to develop playing skills and techniques, scoring, and knowledge of the history of badminton. - PE 207.

-PE 207.
 Archery.
 Fall and spring quarters.

-Designed to develop shooting skills and knowledge of the history and competing rules.
+Designed to develop shooting skills and knowledge of the history and competing rules. - PE 208.

-PE 208.
 Lifesaving.
 Spring quarter.
+Credit, 1 hour.
 Designed to comply with American Red Cross Lifesaving.
+Credit, 1 hour.

 PE 209.
 Advanced Tumbling.
 Winter quarter.
+Credit, 1 hour.
 Designed to develop advanced skills in tumbling, parallel bars, free exercise, and trampoline.

 PE 210.
 Weight Lifting.
 Winter quarter.
+Credit, 1 hour.